Pokémon Legends: Z-A: Story

-Five years after the events of Pokémon X and Y, Lumiose City is in the midst of an urban redevelopment project led by Quasartico Inc. to restore the city's condition after an incident involving Team Flare, creating "wild zones" where Pokémon live in the city.
-The player character arrives as a tourist to Lumiose City, and befriends either Taunie or Urbain (if the player selected a male or female character, respectively), who gives the player their starter Pokémon – Chikorita, Tepig, or Totodile – and brings the player to Hotel Z owned by the 3,000-year old AZ and his Floette.
+Lumiose City is in the midst of an urban redevelopment project led by Quasartico Inc. to restore the city's condition after an incident involving Team Flare five years prior, creating "wild zones" where Pokémon live in the city.
+The player character arrives as a tourist to Lumiose City, and befriends either Taunie or Urbain (if the player selected a male or female character, respectively), who gives the player their starter Pokémon and brings them to Hotel Z, which is owned by the 3,000-year-old AZ and his Floette.
 The player then joins the citywide Z-A Royale tournament, where participants compete to rise from the lowest Rank Z to the highest Rank A, with those reaching Rank A being granted a wish by Quasartico.
+At Taunie/Urbain's request, the player also joins Team MZ, a small group of trainers based out of Hotel Z.

-As the player easily defeats trainers in the lower ranks, they attract the attention of Quasartico and its CEO Jett, who recruits the player to handle "Rogue Mega Evolution", a recent phenomenon in Lumiose City resulting in wild Pokémon Mega Evolving on their own.
-The player's rank is raised to Rank F, and they defeat multiple Rogue Mega Evolved Pokémon throughout the city with the help of the Hotel Z-based Team MZ as they continue to progress in the Z-A Royale.
-In doing so, they also attract the attention of the Legendary Pokémon Zygarde.
-After defeating a former Team Flare member to reach Rank A, the player learns from former Team Flare leader Lysandre – now known as "L" having survived the destruction of the ultimate weapon due to Zygarde's intervention, but cursed with the same immortality afflicting AZ – that a device called "Ange" within Prism Tower at the center of Lumiose City had been emitting Mega Energy which had caused the Rogue Mega Evolutions.
-The player also learns that AZ was responsible for the construction of "Ange", which was activated by Team Flare's actions in X and Y.
+As the player easily defeats trainers in the lower ranks, they attract the attention of Quasartico and its CEO Jett, who recruits the player to handle "Rogue Mega Evolution", a recent phenomenon in Lumiose City that causes wild Pokémon to Mega Evolve on their own.
+The player's rank is raised to Rank F, and they defeat multiple Rogue Mega Evolved Pokémon with Team MZ's help as they continue to progress in the Z-A Royale.
+In doing so, the player attracts the attention of Zygarde, a Legendary Pokémon, as well as a man known as "L" – later revealed to be former Team Flare leader Lysandre, who had survived the destruction of the ultimate weapon due to Zygarde's intervention, but lost his memory and was cursed with the same longevity afflicting AZ.